Java mouse-deer

 The Java mouse-deer (Tragulus javanicus) is a species of even-toed ungulate in the family Tragulidae.
 When it reaches maturity it is about the size of a rabbit, making it the smallest living ungulate.
 It is found in forests in Java and perhaps Bali, although sightings there have not been verified.

+This mouse-deer is depicted in Indonesian folklore as Sang Kancil.

+Nomenclature

+The Java mouse-deer has many common names, including Javan chevrotain, Javan mousdeer, or Java Mouse Deer.

 Taxonomy

-The Java mouse-deer's common scientific name is Tragulus javanicus, although other classification names for it exist, including Tragulus javanica, Cervus javanicus, and the heterotypic synonym Tragulus fuscatus.
-The Java mouse-deer is also known by many common names, including Javan chevrotain, Javan mousdeer, or Java Mouse Deer.
-The taxonomic status of the Java mouse-deer is questionable, but recent craniometric analyses have begun to shed light on the taxonomic discrepancies.
-Previously, the Java mouse-deer, Tragulus javanicus, was commonly thought to represent the wider class of large chevrotains, but it was found that these, unlike the Java mouse-deer, do not likely reside on Java.
+The Java mouse-deer's current scientific name is Tragulus javanicus, although other names for it exist, including Tragulus javanica (fem.), Cervus javanicus (basionym), and Tragulus fuscatus (heterotypic synonym).

+The taxonomic history of the Java mouse-deer is convoluted; previously, the Java mouse-deer (Tragulus javanicus) was commonly thought to encompass a group of small-bodied chevrotains, but after revisions it was found that this species name should only apply to mouse-deer specimens from Java.

+Recent craniometric analyses have begun to shed light on the taxonomic discrepancies.
 Three species groups of Tragulus have been identified based on craniometric skull analyses and coat coloration patterns.
 These three species groups are Tragulus javanicus, Tragulus napu, and Tragulus versicolor.
-Based upon these craniometric analyses, Tragulus javanicus was then further separated based on the organisms’ known geographic locations: Tragulus williamsoni (found in northern Thailand and possibly southern China), Tragulus kanchil (found in Borneo, Sumatra, the Thai–Malay Peninsula, islands within the Greater Sunda region, and continental Southeast Asia), and Tragulus javanicus (found in Java).
-Thus, because of its uniqueness to the island of Java, the Java mouse-deer is now considered a distinct species, although this fact has not significantly affected its current classification.
+Based upon these craniometric analyses, Tragulus javanicus was then further separated based on the organisms' known geographic locations: Tragulus williamsoni (found in northern Thailand and possibly southern China), Tragulus kanchil (found in Borneo, Sumatra, the Thai–Malay Peninsula, islands within the Greater Sunda region, and continental Southeast Asia), and Tragulus javanicus (found in Java).
+Thus, because of its endemism to the island of Java, the Java mouse-deer is now considered a distinct species, although this fact has not significantly affected its current classification.